joeyespo/gitpress/README.md

 You should also create a `README.md` file if you're feeling generous, indicating this repository contains the content of your blog.

 Now you can begin writing.
-A new Markdown file for each blog post.
+Create a new Markdown file for each blog post.
 Commit normally.
 Push to publish.
 The only requirement is that you prefix any files or directories that you want shown in a particular order with a number.
-Read on for more details.
+You may want a directory for each year:

+    /
+    +- 2012
+        +- 01-my-first-post.md

+That way you don't end up with too many files in one place as your story unfolds.

 #### File conventions